The nonlinear motion of cells subject to external forces: Deriving the height equation

+where we have made the transformation $x \leftarrow x - Vt$, so that now $x$ is the centre of mass coordinate, and where where $\mathbf{u}$ is the fluid velocity inside the drop satisfying force balance and incompressibility, and $w\mathbf{n}$ describes the additional transport due to self-advection at speed $w$ of active units whose orientations are characterised by the director $\mathbf{n}$.
+For the active contractile drop, which is the case we outline below, $w = 0$.

-For here, we will \textbf{omit the tildes}, but note that the quantities in this section are \textbf{not} non-dimensionalised.
-The strategy will be to first integrate \eqref{thin_film_equations1} at $\pm L/2$ to get boundary conditions on $p(\pm L/2)$ imposed by the Dirac deltas.
+The strategy from here will be to first integrate \eqref{thin_film_equations1} at $\pm L/2$ to get boundary conditions on $p(\pm L/2)$ imposed by the Dirac deltas.
 We will then solve \eqref{thin_film_equations1} away from $x = \pm L/2$, and apply the derived boundary conditions at $\pm L/2$.